Cloesce ORM

 )

-SELECT * FROM BossCte WHERE
+SELECT * FROM BossCte

-[persons.dogs.id] = 5
+WHERE [persons.dogs.id] = 5

-[persons.cat.id] = 10
+AND [persons.cats.id] = 10

-[persons.id] = 15
+AND [persons.id] = 15

 `;